Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/deceptidice/rules/_index.md

 Played the base game and ready for more?
 Or looking to tweak the game to fit your playing group better?
 Check out these variants and expansions!

-{{% rules-block heading="Variant: Extra Deception" %}}
+{{% rules-block heading="Variant: Straights" %}}

-To make the game **even more tactical**, add a fourth element to your guess.
-This element is optional.

-> State the **specific** number or color for your combo.
-For _numeric_ guesses, state just one of the numbers inside the interval.
+This variant adds another **option for guessing**: straights.
+A straight is a set of numbers _in numeric order_ (without gaps or skips).

+* NUMBER: Say _how many_ cards are in your straight (as usual)
+* ELEMENT: Then state _one_ specific number inside the interval.

-For example, "3 cards of Red", or "4 cards with the number 9", or "5 cards in numeric order including the number 6."
+For example, such a guess might be "5 cards in numeric order, including the number 3."

-A specific guess is **always higher** than a vague one (without this fourth element).
-For example, "3 Cards with Number 2" is higher than "6 Cards of the same Number".

-{{% remark %}}
-So yes, once somebody goes specific, you can never go back to vague!
-{{% /remark %}}

-If the previous guess was also specific, the usual rules apply: your number (for how many of them) must simply be higher.
-For example, "3 Cards with Number 2" is higher than "2 Cards of Blue".
+When is a straight higher than another guess?

+> If at least one of the numbers you said (NUMBER or ELEMENT) is higher than the NUMBER of the previous guess.

+@TODO: IMAGE EXAMPLE

 {{% /rules-block %}}

+{{% rules-block heading="Variant: Vague Guesses" %}}

+This variants adds another **option for guessing**: vague guesses.
+Instead of stating the _specific_ color or number, you just say "of the same color" or "of the same number".

+For example, "3 cards of the same number" or "4 cards of the same color".

+When is a vague guess higher than another guess?

+* If the other guess is _vague_ too, then the usual rule applies (higher NUMBER)
+* If the other guess is _specific_, then your NUMBER must be at least _double_ the previous NUMBER.

+For example, the previous guess was "3 Cards with a 9".
+Then you can only guess "X Cards of the same number" if X is at least 6.

+This "conversion" also works in reverse.

+> If you make a _specific_ guess, whereas the previous guess was _vague_, your guess only needs to be higher than _half_ the previous number.

+For example, the previous guess was "6 Cards of the same number".
+Then you may do a specific guess like "4 Cards with a 9" and it's considered higher.
+(Because 4 is higher than 6/2 = 3.)

+@TODO: IMAGE EXAMPLE

+{{% /rules-block %}}

 {{% rules-block heading="Variants" %}}

-To actually **use all possible cards** (instead of just the once with which players start), add the following rule:
+To actually **use all possible cards** (instead of just the ones with which players start), add the following rule:

 > The **losing player** of a round _may_ also **swap** one of their cards with one from the draw pile.